-- Support salmon restoration efforts in the region including habitat, harvest, and hatchery management considerations and continued use of existing NMFS authorities under the ESA and Magnuson-Stevens Fishery Conservation and Management Act to ensure an adequate prey basis.
+- Support salmon restoration efforts in the region including habitat, harvest, and hatchery management considerations and continued use of our existing authorities under the ESA and Magnuson-Stevens Fishery Conservation and Management Act to ensure an adequate prey basis.

 - Clean up existing contaminated sites, minimize continuing inputs of contaminants harmful to killer whales, and monitor emerging contaminants.

 - Continue evaluating and improving guidelines for vessel activity near Southern Resident and evaluate the need for regulations or protected areas.

 - Prevent oil spills and improve response preparation to minimize effects on Southern Resident and their habitat in the event of a spill.

 - Continue agency coordination and use of existing MMPA mechanisms to minimize potential impacts from anthropogenic sound.